Bioneers

-Bioneers produces innovative media covering subjects such as environmentalism, rights of nature, social justice, sustainability and permaculture.
+Bioneers produces media covering subjects such as environmentalism, rights of nature, social justice, sustainability and permaculture.
 Bioneers Radio is broadcast on local radio stations across the U.S., as well as having segments featured on national NPR stations.

-The organization also organizes the annual National Bioneers Conference, which is credited with inspiring a generation of leaders in sustainability.
+Bioneers also organizes the annual National Bioneers Conference, covering topics such as climate change, social justice and sustainability.
 Conference presenters have included Michael Pollan, Andrew Weil, Gloria Steinem, Jane Goodall, Philippe Cousteau, Eve Ensler, Bill McKibben, Paul Hawken, and more.
 Plenary (Keynote) sessions from the national conference are also webcast to Beaming Bioneers satellite conferences held simultaneously in various locations throughout the United States and Canada.

 Origin of name

-Bioneer (root: "biological pioneer") is a neologism coined by founder Kenny Ausubel.
+Bioneer (a portmanteau of "biological pioneer") is a neologism coined by founder Kenny Ausubel.
 It describes individuals and groups working in diverse disciplines who have crafted creative solutions to various environmental and socio-cultural problems rooted in shared core values, including whole systems, (anticipatory) thinking, a view of all life as interdependent, and sustainable mutual aid.